 I was introduced to the topic by an English teacher in high school and then a political theorist in college, both of whom treated existentialism as synonymous with the thought of Camus.
 I currently own two dictionaries, one of which defines the term as “a body of ethical thought…” and the other of which calls it “a literary-philosophic cult of nihilism and pessimism.”
 These grotesquely mistaken characterizations suggest the range of error one finds, but I should like to focus here on six specific misconceptions: existentialism as, respectively, atheistic, pessimistic, abstract, here-and-now oriented, irrational, and individualistic.

 The first two adjectives are regularly and vigorously attached to existentialism.
 Each, by telling only part of the story, is egregiously misleading.
 Both are quite clearly the result of associating the entire movement with Sartre, a confusion he encouraged by essentially appropriating the term.
 (It is this appropriation that led Heidegger, Jaspers, Marcel, and Camus to back off from the appellation “existentialist”; they actually were only distancing themselves from Sartre’s thought.)
 With respect to the question of God, of the ten philosophers most frequently discussed in the context of existentialism, only three (Sartre, Camus, and Nietzsche) were unquestionably atheists.
 Five (Kierkegaard, Marcel, Berdyaev, Tillich, and Buber) were passionately religious, and the remaining two (Heidegger and Jaspers) prove rather difficult to classify.
 At least as significant for anyone seeking to understand the movement is the fact that the overwhelming majority of (sympathetic) secondary sources on existentialism have been written by theologians — or, at the very least, theists.
 Most of the philosophical articles about existentialism still appear in religious journals like Encounter, Thought, and Cross Currents.
 Christians, and particularly Catholics, have resonated to the existential canon far more than atheists.
 It should be noted, though, that the problematics of human existence cannot be neatly resolved for a theistic existentialist; this is what distinguishes him from many other theists.
-For Kierkegaard or Marcel or Buber (to choose one representative from each of the major Western faiths), there is no untroubled salvation for the faithful.
+For Kierkegaard or Marcel or Buber (Protestant, Catholic, and Jew, respectively), there is no untroubled salvation for the faithful.
 Truly, even a life with God — or searching for God — is a life struggling to conquer absurdity.